Dillonb/n64/docs/source/boot_process.rst

 The program counter is then set to 0xA4000040.
 Note that this skips the first 0x40 bytes of the ROM, as this is where the header is stored.

+The ROM now begins to execute!
+In practice, this is the Bootcode.
+A reverse-engineering and analysis of this bootcode can be found `Here <https://www.retroreversing.com/n64bootcode>`_.